LabOrchestrator/LabOrchestrator-Documentation/tools/tools.md

 \pagebreak

 # Tools
-The %title% application uses different tools that may be explained before the installation of the application.
-This chapter will give you an introduction into the tools that are used and required in this project, as well as an explanation about Kubernetes that is needed to understand how the %title% application is working on the inside.
+The %project_name% application uses different tools that may be explained before the installation of the application.
+This chapter will give you an introduction into the tools that are used and required in this project, as well as an explanation about Kubernetes that is needed to understand how the %project_name% application is working on the inside.

 ## Make